charles-uno/charles-uno.github.io/_drafts/2022-03-20-fortran-facebook.md

 I wrote a lot of code in grad school, but my development workflow was a mess.
 No version control, no validation, no visibility.
-Just thousands of lines of Fortran 77 --- edited in Notepad and circulated by email --- plus some Python scripts to build and run that questionable code as fast as possible using supercomputers.
+Just thousands of lines of Fortran 77 --- edited in Notepad and circulated by email --- plus some Python scripts to build and run that questionable code as fast as possible on supercomputers.

 Cray was a step up.
 I kept my code in Git repos, wrote tests, and even put dashboards with numbers that seemed important.
 But testing and metrics still didn't really *click* for me.
-My repos rarely saw merge conflicts, my tests rarely caught bugs, and my dashboards never really found an audience.
+My repos rarely saw merge conflicts, my tests rarely caught bugs, and my dashboards rarely found an audience.
 I put time into them because books and blogs told me they were important, and to try to set a good example, but I had no particular expectation that they would ever be useful to me.

 Now I work at Facebook.
-There's a strong culture behind testing and metrics, and for good reason.
-Thousands of hands touch the [shared code base][fb_monorepo] every day, including many engineers working on code they don't personally "own".
+Thousands of engineers edit the [shared code base][fb_monorepo] every day, including many working on code they don't personally "own".
 And our traffic numbers are obscene.
 My code in particular sees a one-in-a-million failure every minute.

-Validation and visibility now feel natural and necessary.

-The whole thing would come crashing down without daily investment in testing and metrics.
+The platform simply could not exist without robust testing and metrics.

-Below are a few lessons I wish I had known earlier.
+I create, maintain, and trust them on a daily basis.

 [fb_monorepo]: https://engineering.fb.com/2014/01/07/core-data/scaling-mercurial-at-facebook/

+Below are a few lessons, obvious to me now, that I wish I had understood years ago.

+- Testing protects your time from your team.
+  - Sometimes engineers work on code they aren't super familiar with
+  - Sometimes a new use case gets piggybacked onto your code without your knowledge

+- Testing
+  - Good testing means your team probably won't break your code while you're away
+  - Automated on commit
+  - Easier with a monorepo.
+Function calls vs calling out to a mystery endpoint
+  - By "good testing" I mean...

+- Metrics
+  - Good metrics means that when they do break something, they can fix it without calling you
+  - By "good metrics" I mean...

+---

 ## Monorepos are good, actually